heathermiller/dist-prog-book/chapter/8/big-data.md

 RDDs are immutable and hence a straggler (slow node) can be replaced with a backup copy as in Map reduce.
 This is hard to implement in DSM as two copies point to the same location and can interfere in each other’s update.

 ***Challenges in Spark***

 - `Functional API semantics` : The GroupByKey operator is costly in terms of performance.
 In that it returns a distributed collection of (key, list of value) pairs to a single machine and then an aggregation on individual keys is performed on the same machine resulting in computation overhead.
 Spark does provide reduceByKey operator which does a partial aggregation on invidual worker nodes before returning the distributed collection.
 However, developers who are not aware of such a functionality can unintentionally choose groupByKey.
+The reason being functional programmers (Scala developers) tend to think more declaratively about the problem and only see the end result of the groupByKey operator.
+They may not be necessarily trained on how groupByKey is implemented atop of the cluster.
+Therefore, to use Spark, unlike functional programming languages, one needs to understand how the underlying cluster is going to execute the code.
+The burden of saving performance is then left to the programmer, who's expected to understand the underlying execution model of Spark, and who should know when to use reduceByKey over groupByKey.

 - `Debugging and profiling` : There is no availability of debugging tools and developers find it hard to realize if a computation is happening more on a single machine or if the data-structure they used were inefficient.